AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 1. Select **[!UICONTROL Add All Changed Resources]**.
 1. Select **[!UICONTROL Save]**.
 1. The publishing workflow displays an orange dot, indicating that it is building.
 Once the dot turns green, your changes are available in your development environment.
-1. Test your changes in your development environment to ensure that all rules are firing properly, and that the data object is getting populated with expected values.
+1. Test your changes in your development environment to ensure that all rules are firing properly, and that the data object is populating with expected values.
 1. When ready, submit the library for approval, build to staging, then ultimately approve and publish to production.

 ![Publishing flow](assets/publishing-flow.png) {style="border:1px solid gray"}